Award Travel Mistakes

-We all make mistakes when we first become award travelers.
+We all make mistakes when we start traveling on points.
 Often, these mistakes happen because we didn't know any better.
 To help you avoid these mistakes, we outline below the 10 most common newbie mistakes we have seen.
-All members of the ToP team have made at least a few of these mistakes ourselves, so know that you are not alone.
+All members of the ToP team have made at least a few of these award travel mistakes ourselves, so know that you are not alone.
+In fact, this is one of the reasons why we started our Beginner Zoom sessions.

 Chase offers some of the best credit cards in award travel, like the Chase Sapphire Preferred and the Chase World of Hyatt Credit Card.
 So when starting out in award travel, you want to start with Chase cards before going over 5/24.

-Not all sign-up bonuses are created equally.
+Not all welcome offers are created equal.
 This is because credit card points currencies are each created differently.
 1,000 Chase Ultimate Rewards are not the same thing as 1,000 Hilton Honors points.
 Transferable points currencies such as Chase Ultimate Rewards, Amex Membership Rewards, and Citi ThankYou Points are more valuable than points or miles from a specific hotel or airline program.

-So many people take the bait and sign up for 100,000- or 150,000-point sign-up bonuses without realizing what points they are actually earnings.
+So many people take the bait and sign up for cards that have 100,000- or 150,000-point welcome offers without realizing what points they are actually earning.
 Simple question: would you rather get $100 U.S. dollars or $100 Venezuelan Bolivars?
 One of those will get you a lot more bang for your buck.
 The same goes for credit card points.

-We all want the best sign-up bonus available.
-But the type of points is always more important than the sheer amount of the sign-up bonus.
+We all want the best welcome offer available.
+But the type of points is always more important than the sheer amount of the welcome offer.

 4. Not meeting minimum spend

-Sign-up bonuses are the fastest way to earn points and miles.
-If you don't meet minimum spend and miss the sign-up bonus, you lost the biggest reason for opening that new credit card.
+Welcome offers are the fastest way to earn points and miles.
+If you don't meet minimum spend and miss the welcome offer, you lost the biggest reason for opening that new credit card.
 That is why it is so important to make sure you have a plan to meet minimum spend for every new credit card.

 No credit card earns points per dollar on bonus categories as fast as you can earn points by meeting minimum spend.
-Think about it this way: the Chase Sapphire Preferred‘s current sign-up bonus requires $4,000 spend in 3 months to receive 60,000 Chase URs.
-Essentially, you earn at least 15 points per dollar by meeting the CSP's sign-up bonus.
-No Chase credit card earns you 15 points per dollar on any spending category.
+Think about it this way: a card offers 60,000 points after your spend $4,000 spend in 3 months.
+This means you earn over 15 points per dollar by meeting that card's minimum spend.
+No credit card earns you 15 points per dollar on any spending category.

-Missing the minimum spend has many different consequences.
-Any spend that you did put on the card will have been almost useless, and could have been used to actually meet minimum spend on another card.
-You will have had a credit pull without receiving the benefit of getting a big sign-up bonus.
-Also, you will have opened a new line of credit that you might not even need, which could affect future applications with that same bank or even other banks.
+Missing the minimum spend has a few different consequences.
+First, any spend that you did put on the card will have been almost useless, and could have been used to actually meet minimum spend on another card.
+Also, you will have had a credit pull without receiving the benefit of getting a big welcome offer.
+Lastly, you will have opened a new line of credit that you might not even need, which could affect future applications with that same bank or even other banks.
 (Imagine using up a 5/24 slot and missing the minimum spend?!)

-A lot of business qualify for business credit cards.
 Business cards are not just meant for big companies with many employees.
-In fact, most business cards are designed for small businesses.
-Small businesses include many side hustles.
+A lot of businesses qualify for business credit cards.
+In fact, most business cards are designed for small businesses, and small businesses include many side hustles.
 Dog walking, baby sitting, tutoring, selling arts & crafts that you make, and rental properties are just a few examples.

 One of the biggest benefits of business cards is that they generally do not count towards 5/24.
-This means you can keep earning big sign-up bonuses without adding to your 5/24 count.
-Business cards from a few banks do count towards 5/24, but not from the main banks like Chase, Citi, and Amex.
+This means you can keep earning big welcome offers without adding to your 5/24 count.
+Business cards from a few banks do count towards 5/24, but not from banks like Chase, Citi, and Amex.

 6. Too much, too fast

 Trying to do too much too fast raises a lot of red flags.
 Banks may fear accepting card applications from folks who have opened a lot of credit cards within a short period of time.
-Banks could see this as a sign of financial troubles or just plain irresponsibility.
+Banks could see this as a sign of financial troubles or just plain irresponsible behavior.

 And remember: award travelers are all different.
 We each have different goals, preferences, and levels of comfort.
 FOMO is real, but it's important to avoid falling for it.
-Award travel is a marathon, not a sprint.
+Traveling on points is a marathon, not a sprint.

 7. Applying for a new card because of a mailer

 Also, a lot of times mailers don't even have the best offer available.
-Amex in particular sends a lot of mailers offering big sign-up bonuses.
+Amex in particular sends a lot of mailers offering big welcome offers.
 But often you can find even better offers directly on Amex's website or through referrals.
 In fact, many banks award you bonus points for referring friends and family.
-By signing up for a mail offer, you miss out on helping a friend or family (or your spouse/P2).
+By signing up for a mail offer, you miss out on helping a friend or family (or your P2).

 Think of this like shopping for the best price for a big purchase.
 When buying a TV or a car, do you just buy the first one you see without comparing prices?
 The same goes for credit card applications.